 Designate a preferred airline

-One of the benefits of both the Amex Personal Platinum and Amex Business Platinum is that you get a $200 annual airline fee credit (which I’ve explained the details of in the past).
-Before you take advantage of this perk, you’ll have to designate a U.S. carrier as your preferred airline, as the benefit will only be valid on that airline.
-The airline choices include Alaska, American, Delta, Hawaiian, JetBlue, Southwest, and United.
+One of the benefits of both the Amex Personal Platinum and Amex Business Platinum is that you get a $200 annual airline fee credit.
+To take advantage of this you need to designate a US airline, with the choices including Alaska, American, Delta, Frontier, Hawaiian, JetBlue, Southwest, Spirit, and United.

-Also keep in mind that whatever airline you designate will also be the airline for which your 35% off “Pay With Points” option applies on the Amex Business Platinum, as I’ve explained in a previous post.
+Also keep in mind that whatever airline you designate will also be the airline for which your 35% off “Pay With Points” option applies on the Amex Business Platinum.
 So choose your airline carefully, especially with the business card.

 Sign-up for free car rental status